Amanag43/Amanag43/README.md

 ### About Me

-I build production-shaped applications end to end — React Native/Expo on the frontend, Node.js and Postgres on the backend.
+I build production shaped applications end to end  React Native/Expo on the frontend, Node.js and Postgres on the backend.
 I care about the parts of an app that don't show up in a demo: auth, data integrity, and what happens when a third-party API fails.

 **Recent work:**
-- 🚕 **[Ryde](https://github.com/Amanag43/Ryde)** — a full-stack ride-hailing app with live maps, real-time route pricing, and Razorpay payments, backed by a serverless Postgres API layer
+- 🚕 **[Ryde](https://github.com/Amanag43/Ryde)** — a full stack ride hailing app with live maps, real time route pricing, and Razorpay payments, backed by a serverless Postgres API layer
-- ❤️ **[VitalSync](https://github.com/Amanag43/VitalSync)** — a health-monitoring app integrating Android Health Connect to read real vitals data (heart rate, SpO2, blood pressure, and more)
+- ❤️ **[VitalSync](https://github.com/Amanag43/VitalSync)** — a health monitoring app integrating Android Health Connect to read real vitals data (heart rate, SpO2, blood pressure, and more)

 **Currently sharpening:** Data Structures & Algorithms, backend system design, and production-grade mobile UI.